AdobeDocs/ff-services-docs/src/pages/guides/get-started.md

   - https://github.com/nimithajalal
 ---

-# Getting started with Firefly Services
+# Getting started with Adobe Firefly Services

 The first step in accessing the Firefly Services API is getting authenticated.
 For that, you will need an access token and an API Key.
 The steps below will show you how to generate an access token and make your first API call.